brianly/jobscrape/readme.md

 This is a simple tool written in Python showing how a job site that only supports queries using POST can be scraped.
 Unfortunately, the results are returned in HTML format with sections only identified by CSS classes so we have to do some work to get the data we need.
+Once we have the data we use a jinja2 template to output in the JSON format required.
+There are probably libraries that will do this automatically but this is simple for non-developer to tweak.

-[Requests](http://docs.python-requests.org) is used to pull down results from the site, and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) is used to extract these sections.
+[Requests](http://docs.python-requests.org) is used to pull down results from the site, and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) is used to extract useful parts from the document.

 It is best to use a [virtualenv](http://www.virtualenv.org/en/latest/index.html) for managing dependencies.
 Anyone who already knows about this tool shouldn't have a problem with the running this.